-- 1. includes information regarding all methods available for completing the coursework; and - 2. states that the available methods for completing the course work are available at no cost to the child. - 3.
-As part of the MDR ARD meeting, the Determination of Services page should be reviewed to ensure the student's special education services can be implemented in the alternative placement.
+- 1. includes information regarding all methods available for completing the coursework; and - 2. states that the available methods for completing the course work are available at no cost to the child.

-The DAEP administrator must, as soon as practicable after an alternative education program determine the date of a student's release from the program:
+The DAEP administrator must, as soon as practicable after an alternative education program determines the date of a student's release from the program: